 Perhaps not.
-Certain tick and flea products can lead to damaging health issues due to the pesticides in them.
-Avoid flea and tick removal products that come in the form of chews or pills.
+Certain tick and flea products can lead to damaging health issues due to their pesticides.
+Avoid flea and tick removal products that come in chews or pills.
 Many of these types of products contain isoxazoline.
 This ingredient not only has been associated with nerve damage and neurological adverse reactions but also seizures, muscle tremors, and ataxia.
 The last being a condition that leads to a lack of muscle control, causing your pooch to develop a twitch or stumble.

-A key component found in mothballs, naphthalene, can cause poisoning if its fumes are breathed in over a long period of time.
+A key component found in mothballs, naphthalene, can cause poisoning if its fumes are breathed in over a long period.
 There have been rare cases where children have been poisoned from wearing wool clothes stored in naphthalene products.

 This compound also has been linked to cancer formation in animals and the destruction of red blood cells.
-Other effects that you can experience if exposed to too many mothballs include abdominal pain, vomiting, nausea, coma, and seizures.
+If exposed to too many mothballs, other effects that you can experience include abdominal pain, vomiting, nausea, coma, and seizures.

 Some brands of mothballs use a different active ingredient, paradichlorobenzene.
 This compound is less toxic, but it can still irritate and poison.